 Information for Observing Students & Health Professionals

 Please note: due to the Covid-19 pandemic, all of our drop-ins are currently suspended.
-You can register to observe virtual 1:1 consultations, OBS Zoom Group and antenatal sessions on Zoom by clicking the button below.
+You can register to observe virtual 1:1 consultations, OBS Group and antenatal sessions on Zoom by clicking the button below.
 You can download Zoom for free.
-See below for further details.
+See below for details on the different types of sessions and for our Recommend Breastfeeding Resources for Health Professionals.
+Sign up to the OBS Professionals Mailing List to receive occasional updates.

 1:1 Consultations (via Zoom)